-I want to represent you - the real people of District 4.
-I am a former public school teacher, a businesswoman, and a native Arizonan, with the time, education, dedication, experience and competence to do the job right.
+I am a former public school teacher, businesswoman and a native Arizonan with the time, education, experience and dedication to do the job right.
 Although District 4 is geographically large, I am accessible to my constituents.
-Being your state representative is MY FULL TIME JOB and I am active year round to support your interests, not just during the legislative session.
+During the last 2 terms as your State Representative, I have helped many constituents navigate bureaucratic obstacles, assisted them with letters of support, and provided tours of the Capitol to help them better understand the legislative process.
+I am active year round to support your interests, not just during the legislative session.

 "I am completely dedicated to changing the culture of the Arizona State Legislature

 Read more about Where I Stand

 "I'm a second generation Arizonan.
 I was born and raised in Yuma.
 I come from a close-knit farming family with a devotion to education and a history of community service."

 I will continue to advocate for comprehensive tax reform, one that is fairer to individuals, hard working families, and businesses.
 I will continue to press for private prison reform and work towards ending private prison expansion.
 I will continue to fight against the attack on women's health issues and advocate for low income and middle class families.

 I believe in people.
 As your State Representative for the past 4 years, I have been working for you, not corporations.
 As your State Senator, I will continue to fight to change the current trend of Arizona politics which panders to corporations, special interest groups and lobbyists, and put hard-working families and education back into the equation.
 Economic development, job creation and education are priorities.